 Incentivizing your staff to inform the HR department about fraud, theft, and general misbehavior should always be rewarded.
 Employers that provide bonuses, including additional paid time off for great work ethic and reduced internal losses, can positively impact your bottom line.
 Consider a number of incentives that encourage staff to be honest about what happens at the job site outside of what management can see and hear.

 Employers who have ongoing issues of internal theft and fraud should be taking a close look at the root cause of their problems.
 Staff who are paid low wages but are handling expensive goods such as electronics may be tempted to steal from their employer simply because they aren’t properly compensated for their work.
 When an employer pays a living wage, the temptation to steal becomes much lower.
 Review your benefits and offerings to ensure that your staff can make ends meet in their own lives and never consider indulging in theft.

 Workplaces with ongoing theft and fraud can explore work culture initiatives, but sometimes it is not enough.
 Discover several tools for employers that can covertly investigate your workplace, uncover fraud, and even deter organized crime within the job site.
-Contact AFIMAC to explore workplace investigations, security audits, access control systems, and general risk mitigation that can eat into the profits of employers.
+Contact AFIMAC to explore HR investigations, screening and background check solutions, security audits, access control systems, and general risk mitigation that can protect employer profits.

 Fill out the form below and explore your options for managing these challenges alongside a qualified third-party investigation firm such as AFIMAC.